 — Matthew 12:9-10 NLT

-God Almighty, Creator, and King, forgive me when my times of worship mock you because I have other things, petty things, bitter things, evil things toward others on my heart.
+God Almighty, Creator, and King, forgive me when my life, including the times I assemble with others to worship, ends up mocking you because I have petty things, bitter things, evil things toward others, on my heart.
 Please forgive me, Lord, for being uncharitable and unforgiving.
-Please remove from me the evil and cynical heart that so permeates the age and create in me a heart more like your Son Jesus.
+Please remove from me the evil and cynical heart that so permeates this age and create in me a heart more like your Son Jesus.
 In Jesus' name, and by his grace, I pray.
 Amen.

 Related Scripture Readings